The Roots of our Christian Faith

 We are Israel!

-As Christians, we must recognize and give honor to our Hebraic Biblical roots.
+As Christians, we must recognize and give honor to our ancient Hebraic roots.
 We must not give place to the disconnect and disassociation from our rich Hebrew foundation.
-We must understand that those of us that believe in Messiah are the spiritual children of Abraham.
+We must understand that those of us that believe in Messiah are the spiritual children of Abraham (Romans 9:6-8).
 We are Israel.
 We are grafted in to the tree of Israel as Romans 11 explains.
 We have “crossed over” from death to life.
 We are children of Yeshua and heirs to the covenant of promise!
-Therefore the instructions, as well as the associated blessing and curses, given to Israel at Mount Sinai are also ours and the entire Bible, including the Old Testament, is our guidebook for living.
+Therefore the instructions – as well as the associated blessing and curses – given to Israel at Mount Sinai are also ours and the entire Bible, including the Old Testament, is our guidebook for living.

 We as Christians, just like Israel, have been exiled from our true identity – from the life we were created to know.
 We have all lost what originally belonged to us as followers of Yeshua.
 It is hard to grasp our Hebraic identity because we were born into this exile and haven’t known anything else.
 We were born into a world of separation… a world fallen and separated from that which was perfect… and pure… and good.
 A world estranged from the purpose for which it was created… a world fallen into darkness and evil… fallen from the light.
 We are separated from God by the darkness… by sin.
 (Sin, by definition, is lawlessness.
 1 John 3:4)